by Andrea Schuler, Summer@Eastman Program Coordinator

 What inspired you to create this course?

 RS: For the past 15 years, I have been presenting a course at the Classical Singer Magazine competition and college fair that was designed to address the understanding of how the male voice in classical singing should be trained.
 The goal was to help inform both male and female teachers and male students with discussion and master class performances.
 Those presentations evolved into this summer’s course.
 [Note: Robert has also written about this topic for Classical Singer magazine; his article “Training the Young Male Voice” appeared in the September 2015 issue.
-You can read the online version here.]
 Kathryn, in addition to teaching at Eastman, is also a speech pathologist; she will be reviewing vocal mechanics, vocal health, and what teachers can expect to hear in singers as they age.

 Why did you decide to focus this class only on pedagogy for male voice students?
 What factors or concerns should teachers be most aware of when teaching a male student?